Samuel Williamson (swimmer)

 Samuel Williamson (born 19 December 1997) is an Australian international swimmer.
 He has represented Australia at the 2022 Commonwealth Games and won one gold, two silver and a bronze medal.

 Biography

 Williamson is from Melbourne.
-He was selected for the 2022 Commonwealth Games in Birmingham, where he competed in the men's 50m metres breastroke, reaching the final and winning a silver medal.
+He attended Sandringham College, graduating in 2015 and receiving a prestigious ATAR in the 90's (including a study score of 44 in English, placing him in roughly the top 2 percent of the state) He was selected for the 2022 Commonwealth Games in Birmingham, where he competed in the men's 50m metres breaststroke, reaching the final and winning a silver medal.
 He also reached the final of the 100m breaststroke and won a bronze medal.

 At the 2022 Australian Short Course Swimming Championships, held in Sydney in August, Williamson won the gold medal in the 50 meter breaststroke, 100 meter breaststroke, and 200 meter breaststroke.